COVID-19: City of Winter Haven Update August 10, 2020

 - Mobile App – download “WH2o” in Google Play or Apple Store

 - 24HR Interactive Voice Response (1-855-270-3592) – allows customers to make payment anytime with credit or debit card.
-Customers can also check their account via routing and account number.
+Customers can also pay by entering their checking account information.

 To submit an application for new service or to transfer service:

 Solid waste collection services continue as scheduled.
-Please be aware solid waste collection loads are heavier than usual, which causes delays in collection.
-We ask the public to be patient as crews work hard to keep up with the volume.
+Solid waste collection loads are heavier than usual, which causes delays in collection.
+We ask you to be patient as crews work hard to keep up with the volume.

 Department of Economic Opportunity and Community Investment

-Building & Engineering Divisions located at 490 3rd Street NW is no longer taking walk-in customers.
+Building & Engineering Divisions located at 490 3rd Street NW remain open for business.
+However, to ensure the safety of our customers and staff we are no longer taking walk in customers.
 All necessary applications and forms can be found in a box outside the door.
 Place your completed application and/or form in the box, and they will be collected for processing.
 The customer will then be contacted and payments will be taken over the phone (via credit card or check).
 To contact the Building Division please call 863-291-5695.
 To contact the Engineering Division please call 863-291-5850.